-When the connection recovered, the no connection icon is replaced with the green bars.
+When the connection is recovered, the no connection icon is replaced with the green bars.

 Click Stream again to stop streaming.

 You can also record your broadcast by clicking Record.
-When you stop streaming, if you.
+When you stop streaming, if your event is still live, you will be asked if you want to complete the event.